TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ``` python
 iot = StartIoT(network='nb-iot')
 ```
+**If you are using MQTT you do not have to change anything in this file and can go straight to uploading the program to your FiPy.**

-Remember that if you want to use the NB-IoT network you will also have to flash the Sequans modem on the FiPy with the NB-IoT firmware as described in previous chapters.
+Note: Remember that if you want to use the NB-IoT network you will also have to flash the Sequans modem on the FiPy with the NB-IoT firmware as described in previous chapters.

 ### 6.6 Upload the Program to your FiPy